taiwins/taiwins/README.md

 	cmake ..
 	make -j8

+For those who use Archlinux, there is an [aur](https://aur.archlinux.org/packages/taiwins-git) package you can simply install.

 ## How to run

 Here is currently how I run the compositor, lua configuration is supported(in